GreyRook/code-with-style/docs/review/developer/cl-descriptions.md

 Even small CLs deserve a little attention to detail.
 Put the CL in context.

 *Adjustment Grey Rook:*
-*An understanding how a commit message should look like is pending.*
+*ToDo: An understanding how a commit message should look like is pending.*

 ## Bad CL Descriptions {#bad}